geisa/specification/source/linux-environment.rst

 |geisa-lee-hdr|

-The Linux Execution Environment is one of two execution environments defined within the GEISA specifiction.
+The Linux Execution Environment is one of two execution environments defined within the GEISA specification.
 The LEE defines requirements for platform implementers that ensure application developers can develop software without needing to customize it for each target environment.